All About Livestreaming for Your Nonprofit

 There are lots of broadcasters that want to be of service in the wider world but just don't know how.
 Showing them how they can help is a good thing.

 One other thing... your nonprofit may need to grow or change to fit into this world.
-Think creatively about what you have—or that you can build—that will light a spark in the broadcaster.
+Think creatively about what you have—or what you can build—that will light a spark in the broadcaster.
 Fundraise for a new community garden in your community center or offer them the opportunity to name your new bunny shelter.

 2. Build the relationship